Ring in the New Year with a big bowl of this Slow Cooker Black Eyed Pea Soup. It’s a little spicy and everyone loves it!

-As any good Southern girl knows, we must eat our black-eyed peas on New Year’s Day for good luck and prosperity in the upcoming year.
+As any good Southern girl knows, eating black-eyed peas on New Year’s Day will bring good luck and prosperity in the upcoming year.
 Unfortunately, I married a 4th generation Arizonan who hates black-eyed peas….that is, until I made this soup a couple years ago.
 The complaining about supper on New Year’s Day has ceased!
+Everyone loves this recipe!

 Slow Cooker Black-Eyed Pea Soup

-Use a 5 to 6 quart slow cooker.
-Wash and discard undesirable beans, place rest in slow cooker (no need to pre-soak).
-Add everything to your slow cooker, expect the Tabasco.
+Wash and discard undesirable beans, place rest in 5 to 6 quart slow cooker (no need to pre-soak).
+Add everything to your slow cooker, expect the Tabasco and sour cream.
 Stir to combine.

 Cover and cook on low for 8 hours, or on high for about 6 (I usually just cook on high all day to make sure the beans are done).
 Before serving, use an immersion blender to blend about 1 cup of beans.
 You can always use a traditional blender, if you don't have an immersion blender.
 Blend just enough to get the broth thicker and creamier.

-Ladle into bowls and add Tabasco sauce to taste.
+Ladle into bowls and add Tabasco & sour cream to taste.

 Join the newsletter